 Access to resources

 While both the level of medical resources available and their use can provide insight into accessibility, it is also beneficial to measure accessibility more directly by examining measures of timeliness of care and cost-related barriers to access.
-Canada either ranked last or close to last on all indicators of timeliness of care, but ranked in the middle on the indicator measuring the percentage of patients who reported that cost was a barrier to access.
+Canada ranked worst on four of the five indicators of timeliness of care, and performed worse than the 10-country average on the indicator measuring the percentage of patients who reported that cost was a barrier to access.

 Quality and clinical performance

 The data examined in this report suggests that there is an imbalance between the value Canadians receive and the relatively high amount of money they spend on their health-care system.
-Although Canada has one of the most expensive universal-access health-care systems in the OECD, its performance for availability and access to re-sources is generally below that of the average OECD country, while its performance for use of resources and quality and clinical performance is mixed.
+Although Canada ranks among the most expensive universal-access health-care systems in the OECD, its performance for availability and access to resources is generally below that of the average OECD country, while its performance for use of resources and quality and clinical performance is mixed.